cowprotocol/services/README.md

 `--skip-trace-api true` will make the orderbook compatible with more ethereum nodes.
 If your node supports `trace_callMany` you can drop this argument.

+Note: Current version of the code does not compile under Windows OS.
+Context and workaround are [here](https://github.com/cowprotocol/services/issues/226).

 ### Solvers

 To see all supported command line arguments run `cargo run --bin solver -- --help`.